Hospital-Acquired Pneumonia (Nosocomial Pneumonia) and Ventilator-Associated Pneumonia

 White Blood Cell Count and Blood Cultures

-Obtain blood cultures as early as possible, although they are infrequently positive, except in cases of hematogenous nosocomial pneumonia.
+Obtain blood cultures as early as possible, although they infrequently are positive, except in cases of hematogenous nosocomial pneumonia.
 The recovery of MSSA/MRSA in blood cultures in patients with nosocomial pneumonia/VAP without the clinical findings of MSSA/MRSA pneumonia (eg, rapid cavitation, high fevers, cyanosis) is likely due to skin contamination of blood cultures.

 Radiography

 Serial chest radiography is most useful in ruling out progression of the pneumonia and serves as an indicator of the efficacy of appropriate antimicrobial therapy.
 Serial imaging is not indicated in documenting infection resolution since radiographic improvement lags far behind microbiological cure, often by several months.
+Similarly, as found in the study by Qi et al, among patients with diagnosed pneumonia, a majority (530/543) had some sort of pulmonary consolidation whereas a small subset (73/543) had pleural effusion seen on chest X-ray or on computed tomography.

 View Image